-Join US-Aid Advancing Nutrition for the launch of the resource bank, and to learn more about the importance of addressing feeding difficulties and how this new resource can help nutrition programs become more inclusive.
+In this event US-Aid Advancing Nutrition launched the Resource Bank, and participants learned more about the importance of addressing feeding difficulties and how this new resource can help nutrition programs become more inclusive.

 Kellie Stewart is the acting deputy director of the Office of Maternal and Child Health and Nutrition at USAID.
 Kellie has been with USAID for over 20 years, serving both in Washington and the field.
 She has led efforts on a broad range of development and emergency response programs including multi-sectoral nutrition, health system reform, maternal and child health, vector control, HIV, family planning and reproductive health.